washrafayoub/easy-web-app/README.md

 * react
   * build web apps with JavaScript in a component way -- but not descriptive

-They may work behind the scenes, i.e. for view plug-ins.
+They can all work behind the scenes, i.e. for view plug-ins.

 ## 20 sec Test
 Requires [node.ns installed](https://nodejs.org/en/download/) --